Optimal Lipschitz Maps on One-holed Tori and the Thurston Metric Theory of Teichmueller Space: Applications to general Teichm uller spaces

+Consider a Thurston geodesic $h_t:[0,1]\to\mathcal{T}(S,b)$ joining $h_0$ and $h_1$ obtained via a concatenation of partial stretch maps (hence no metric distortion ever occurs in a small collar neighborhood around the boundary geodesic).
+Furthermore, consider $\bar{h}_t$, the same path of metrics in $\mathcal{T}(S,b)$ but with the orientations on the surface reversed.
+Construct a path of metrics in $\mathcal{T}(S_2)$ by gluing $h_t$ to $\bar{h}_{1-t}$, and set the endpoints of this path as $X$ and $Y$ (see Figure~\ref{fig:geodesics}).
+Since we can independently construct optimal Lipschitz maps on the left and the right halves of the surface with Lipschitz constants depending solely on $K(h_0,h_1)$ and $K(h_1,h_0)$, we need only consider simple closed curves which lie on these two half surfaces rather than on the entire surface when determining the optimal Lipschitz constant for the entire surface.

-and set $X$ to be the convex hull of $S$ with $h_0$ on the left of $\gamma$ and $h_1$ (with the opposite orientation) on the right.
-Set $Y$ to be $h_1$ on the left of $\gamma$ and $h_0$ (with the opposite orientation) on the right.
-Performing simultaneous partial stretch maps on the two sides of $\gamma$, we produce a Thurston geodesic $G$ (see, for example, Figure~\ref{fig:geodesics}).
-In fact, this is necessarily a geodesic in both directions: from $X$ to $Y$ the stretching on the left of $\gamma$ dominates all other behavior and from $Y$ to $X$, the stretching on the right of $\gamma$ dominates all other behavior.
+The path so produced is necessarily a geodesic in both directions.
+Going from $X$ to $Y$, the Lipschitz constant on the left of $\gamma$ is governed by the growth in the length of $\alpha$ (going from $\ell_\alpha(h_0)$ to $\ell_\alpha(h_1)$) versus the Lipschitz constant on the right of $\gamma$ being governed (roughly) by the logarithm of the reciprocal of $\alpha$ (going from $-\log\ell_\alpha(h_1))$ to $-\log\ell_\alpha(h_0)$).
+Thus, the path is dominated by the left of $\gamma$ when traversing from $X$ to $Y$ and the right of $\gamma$ when going from $Y$ to $X$.
 Set the midpoint of this geodesic as $W$ and define $G_{WX}$ as the two-way Thurston geodesic between $X$ and $W$ and $G_{WY}$ as the two-way Thurston geodesic between $W$ and $Y$.

-Next, we produce another Thurston geodesic from $X$ to $Y$ by augmenting $G$ with $\phi_t$ on $C$ until half-way $t=\tfrac{1}{2}$ and then unwinding the Fenchel-Nielsen twist with $\phi_{-t}$ until $t=1$.
-Since $K(h_0,h_1)\gg 2L$ and both are geodesics are uniformly parametrized (and we're producing actual Lipschitz maps for $t\in[0,1]$), the dominant behavior from $X$ to $Y$ is still dominated by the partial stretching on the left side of $\gamma$ and from $Y$ to $X$ by the right side of $\gamma$.
-Therefore, this is once again a two-way Thurston geodesic.
-We label it as $G_{XY}$ and denote the $t=\tfrac{1}{2}$ midpoint by $Z$.
-Since $Z$ has a lot of built in twisting, it is necessarily at least distance $D$ from every single point in $G$ (with distances measured in either direction).
+Next, we produce another two-way Thurston geodesic between $X$ and $Y$ by gluing $h_t$ and $\bar{h}_{1-t}$ with a ``twist'': we apply $\phi_t$ on $C$ until half-way (i.e. $t=\tfrac{1}{2}$) and then unwind the Fenchel--Nielsen twist with $\phi_{-t}$ until $t=1$.
+Since $K(h_0,h_1)\gg 2 D$ and both geodesics are uniformly parametrized (and we are producing actual Lipschitz maps for $t\in[0,1]$), the Fenchel-Nielsen twist is small enough so that the optimal Lipschitz constant from $X$ to $Y$ is unaffected along this new path, thus ensuring that it is a two-way Thurston geodesic.
+We label this path as $G_{XY}$ and denote the $t=\tfrac{1}{2}$ midpoint by $Z$.
+The Fenchel-Nielsen twist introduced along $G$ means that $Z$ is necessarily at least distance $D$ from every single point in $G$ with distances measured in either direction: consider the length of the blue curve depicted in Figure~\ref{fig:geodesics} for the distances from $G_{WX}\cup G_{WY}$ to $Z$, likewise consider a (relatively) short curve on $Z$ which minimally intersects $\gamma$ but is disjoint from the left and right $\alpha$s to bound (from below) the distances from $Z$ to $G_{WX}\cup G_{WY}$.